-We intend to rely primarily on third-party CROs to manage the execution of our clinical trials for our IV APAP and Omigard product candidates, and we depend on independent clinical investigators, medical institutions and contract laboratories to conduct our clinical trials.
+We rely primarily on third-party CROs to manage the execution of our clinical trials for our IV APAP and Omigard product candidates, and we depend on independent clinical investigators, medical institutions and contract laboratories to conduct our clinical trials.
 Although we rely on CROs to manage the execution of our clinical trials, we are responsible for oversight and for ensuring that each of our clinical trials is conducted in accordance with its investigational plan and protocol.
 Moreover, the FDA requires us to comply with regulations and standards, commonly referred to as good clinical practices, or GCPs, for conducting, monitoring, recording and reporting the results of clinical trials to ensure that the data and results are scientifically credible and accurate and that the trial subjects are adequately informed of the potential risks of participating in clinical trials.
 Our reliance on CROs does not relieve us of these responsibilities and requirements.
 CROs and investigators are not our employees, and we cannot control the amount or timing of resources that they devote to our programs.
 If our CROs or independent investigators fail to devote sufficient care, time and resources to our drug development programs, or if their performance is substandard, it will delay the approval of our FDA applications and our introductions of new products.
 The CROs with which we contract for execution of our clinical trials play a significant role in the conduct of the trials and the subsequent collection and analysis of data.
 Failure of the CROs to meet their obligations could adversely affect clinical development of our product candidates.
-Moreover, these independent investigators and CROs may also have relationships with other commercial entities, some of which may have competitive products under development or currently marketed.
-If independent investigators or meet expected deadlines, or if the quality or accuracy of the clinical data is compromised for any reason, our clinical trials may be extended, de
+Moreover, these independent investigators and

+CROs may also have relationships with other commercial entities, some of which may have competitive products under development or currently marketed.
+If independent investigators and CROs assist our competitors, it could harm our competitive position.
+If any of these third parties do not successfully carry out their contractual duties or obligations or meet expected deadlines, or if the quality or accuracy of the clinical data is compromised for any reason, our clinical trials may be extended, delayed or terminated, and we may not be able to obtain regulatory approval for IV APAP, Omigard or future product candidates.

-If the manufacturers upon whom we rely fail to produce our product candidates in the volumes that we require on a timely basis, or to comply with stringent regulations applicable to pharmaceutical drug manufacturers, we may face delays in the development and commercialization of, or be unable to meet demand for, our products and may lose potential revenues.
+If the manufacturers upon whom we rely terminate our supply agreement or fail to produce our product candidates in the volumes that we require on a timely basis, or to comply with stringent regulations applicable to pharmaceutical drug manufacturers, we may face delays in the development and commercialization of, or be unable to meet demand for, our products and may lose potential revenues.